Work with us

 Exercise 11

-Learn the theoretical background and attack in practise a TETRA network, then use the obtained material to decrypt communications.
+Learn the theoretical background and attack in practise a live testing TETRA network, then use the obtained material to decrypt communications.

 Exercise 12